-Fraser completed a bachelor’s degree in Psychology (Hons) from Deakin University and is near completing a PhD in the School of Public Health and Preventive Medicine at Monash University.
+Fraser holds a bachelor’s degree in Psychology (Hons) from Deakin University and recently completed a PhD in the School of Public Health and Preventive Medicine at Monash University.
 Fraser joined BehaviourWorks in 2014 and has been a Researcher-in-Residence with WorkSafe Victoria, Environment Protection Authority Victoria and VicRoads.

 Within this space, Fraser has conducted field trials examining the impact of interventions to reduce illegal rubbish dumping, reduce occupational violence against healthcare workers, encourage injured workers to attend medical examinations and encourage car dealerships to sign-up for online services.

-Fraser also teaches into our Masters unit and delivers workshops on how to evaluate behaviour change programs and how behavioural science approaches can be used to inform intervention development and implementation.
+Fraser also teaches into our Masters unit and delivers workshops on how how behavioural science approaches can be used to inform intervention development, implementation and assessment.

 Fraser recently managed a highly successful series of Randomised Control Trials to boost vaccination rates within the Secondary School Vaccination Program (Vic).
 This work has been undertaken in partnership with the Behavioural Insights Unit and the Department of Health and Human Services.